chauff/cse1500-web-transcripts/_lectures/security.md

 #### :bangbang: Juice Shop

-Of the [unvalidated redirects challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/unvalidated-redirects.html) we cover the *Outdated Whitelist* challenge: attempt to redirect to a cypto currency address which is no longer included in the shop.
+Of the [unvalidated redirects challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/unvalidated-redirects.html) we cover the *Outdated Whitelist* challenge: attempt to redirect to a crypto currency address which is no longer included in the shop.

 1. Head over to your Juice Shop installation and log in as any user.
 2. Check out the payment options at `http://localhost:3000/#/payment/shop` (assuming a local installation).
 You can also land here by following the procedure for *checking out*.